+Are you in need of a hardwood floor inspection?
 Many things can cause a wood floor to fail, and many times it can be more than one reason.
-Hiring someone with field experience and formal training makes sense.
+Hiring someone with field experience and formal training is the right thing to do.
 Inspecting a wood floor is science, and very much like CSI without the “WHO” playing in the background.

 Certified Wood Floor Inspector

-Jason Elquest is a Certified National Wood Floor (NWFA) Certified Wood Floor Inspector.
+Jason Elquest is a Certified National Wood Floor (NWFA) Inspector.
 Becoming an NWFA Inspector is not an easy task.
 It takes experience, training, and passing rigorous testing.
 He has been trained and tested by the best craftsman in the industry.

 Combining his formal training with his 20+ years in the hardwood floor field makes him an exceptional wood floor inspector.
 Should you find yourself in the unfortunate position to need a wood floor inspected, please make the right choice and hire Jason Elquest as your wood floor inspector to ensure the issue is correctly identified.